Jaffythethird/cf-tech-challenge/README.md

 ## Getting Started
 Note: This code is tested and run on terraform version 1.1.9

+Before continuing on, please create a public and private ssh key pair for connecting to instances.

 After cloning the repo and entering the project's root directory, run the following:
 ```
 terraform init